 - If you aren't sure if your whites are properly whipped, remove the whisk attachment and swirl it through the mixture, and then lift it.
 A stiff peak should form on the whisk, indicating that the mixture has been whipped sufficiently.

-Room-temperature eggs are easier to separate, and the whisk works better, so make sure to use room-temperature eggs when making this dessert.
+Room-temperature eggs are easier to separate, so make sure to use room-temperature eggs when making this dessert.

-Yes, you can substitute lemon or lime juice instead of vinegar.
+Yes, you can substitute lemon instead of vinegar.
 Both acids help stabilise the egg whites.

 Yes, you can; however, the meringue needs to cool in the oven for a minimum of 5 hours, so be sure to make the pavlova early in the morning if you are planning to serve it for lunch.